 - Find Tay-Sachs carriers.
 People of Ashkenazi Jewish, French-Canadian, or Cajun descent who have a family history of Tay-Sachs disease or who live in a community or population with a high amount of Tay-Sachs disease may want to be tested.

 - See whether an unborn baby (fetus) has Tay-Sachs disease.
-This is done early in pregnancy using amniocentesis or chorionic villus sampling.
+This is done early in pregnancy using amniocentesis, chorionic villus sampling, or mutation analysis.

 How To Prepare